Lifestyle | Health & Wellness

 1. Canned Beans & Legumes

-Many folks are surprised to learn that there are low FODMAP amounts of canned beans and legumes that are Elimination worthy – in addition to being inexpensive, high protein and fiber rich.
-The Oligos in these foods are water soluble and if you buy canned, drain, rinse and drain again you will be able to maximize your portions.
+There are low FODMAP amounts of canned beans and legumes that are Elimination Phase compliant—in addition to being inexpensive, high protein and fiber rich.
+The Oligos in these foods are water soluble; if you buy canned, drain, rinse and drain again you will be able to maximize your portions.
 We keep canned chickpeas, lentils and black beans on hand at all times.

 2. Canned Tomato Products

-Our pantry is always stocked with canned diced tomatoes, crushed tomatoes, puréed tomatoes, plain tomato sauce and also prepared pasta sauces.
-You do have to read labels as high FODMAP ingredients such as garlic and onion might be included.
+Stock up on canned diced tomatoes, crushed tomatoes, puréed tomatoes, plain tomato sauce and prepared pasta sauces.
+Read labels as high FODMAP ingredients such as garlic and onion might be included.

 With cans and jars of these around you will be ready to whip up marinara sauces, use in lasagna and other pasta dishes, enhance Indian and Mexican dishes and create easy homemade soups.